Our mission is to provide safe, reliable and efficient transportation services that enrich the lives of our community.

 Stuff the Bus supports Midland County’s Great Start Readiness Program, Head Start and Early Childhood Special Education – programs offered by the Midland County Educational Service Agency in collaboration with many early childhood partners in Midland, Sanford, Coleman and Bullock Creek.
 In all, 30 classrooms in seven locations, as well as three different food pantries, will benefit from the donation drive.

-Wonderful Wednesday An after-school program ran by Messiah Lutheran Church keeping kids involved in the community and education.
+Wonderful Wednesday An after-school program run by Messiah Lutheran Church keeping kids involved in the community and education.

 Chippewa Nature Center, Maple Syrup Shuttle Celebrating the season of syrup as the woods and sugarhouse come to life as they make maple syrup.

-BCEL Creek Carnival Brining the community together for a day of fun filled obstacle courses, games and prizes.
+BCEL Creek Carnival Bringing the community together for a day of fun-filled obstacle courses, games and prizes.

 Relay for Life Midland County Filling the bus with donations and the bus pull event to help support those in need in our community.